Microscope Enhanced Dentistry

 Molars have a high risk of developing caries (cavities) in the deep grooves that are present in the chewing surface.
 Dental Sealants introduced in the early eighties were the first attempt at prevention.

 Studies have shown failure rates as high as 90% for traditional sealants.
-In order to resolve this problem, Dr. Clark and Dr. Kim have pioneered a very advanced version of this procedure utilizing the microscope along with other new technologies.
+In order to resolve this problem, Dr. Clark has pioneered a very advanced version of this procedure utilizing the microscope along with other new technologies.

 Although sealants are still the standard of care in this country,"Traditional sealants made without a microscope have fundamental flaws and are temporary in nature.
 They are inappropriate in a microscope-centered practice."

 WATCH THIS INFORMATIVE VIDEO ON SEALANTS AND THE MICROSCOPE